THE OTHER SIDE

 For Earth Day 2025, I wrote about the importance of speaking and singing in nature to honour the Earth, as well as my experiences reciting the songs and poems of JRR Tolkien.

-The Things That Tether Us / A review of Non-things: Upheaval in the Lifeworld – The Ecological Citizen Vol 8 No 2
+The things that tether us to Earth: A review of Byung-Chul Han’s Non-things – The Ecological Citizen Vol 8 No 2

 Byung-Chul Han’s Non-things challenges the digital infosphere for disembodying existence and eroding creativity, narrative continuity, and relationality.
 Drawing on Heidegger, Han warns against severing ties to tangible things that give life meaning.
 He urges reclaiming physical participation on Earth, while respecting the separateness and wildness of things.
 Non-things tells us that to go through life tethered to things and grounded by the history and memory that they establish is to walk with the Earth rather than trampling over or seeking to transcend it altogether.